jasonmarkperez/lasers/README.md

 It uses `yarn` for package management, and `parcel` for bundling the various modules up for the web, but you don't need to worry about that unless you're diving deep.
 To get started, all you need to know is:

+If you use Jetify Devbox, this repository includes a `devbox.json` file.
+Install the Jetify CLI (for example with `npm install -g @jetify/cli`) and start a devbox shell with `jetify devbox shell` before running the steps below.
+The devbox environment automatically provides Node.js and Yarn as declared in `devbox.json`.

 ## Development Guide

 1. If you don't have it already, [install yarn](https://yarnpkg.com/getting-started/install).